dionifreitas/playr-remote/README.md

 Futhermore, you can control your Android TV, Windows PC, or other devices that accept a BLE keyboard.
 For example, tested on Android Mi TV Stick: You can turn on, turn off, control the volume, type text, etc...

+Warning: This was developed and tested on DOIT ESP32 ESP-WROOM-32.

 # How it works?

 Once running, the ESP32 will emulate a bluetooth keyboard.
 The ESP32 LED will blink while there is no any device connected.
 The devices must search and pair with "Playr Remote".